val-town/vt/README.md

 guide and find how to configure yours.

-If you use packages in your project, your editor may warn you that you do not hve those packages installed (or "cached").
+If you use packages in your project, your editor may warn you that you do not have those packages installed (or "cached").
 Occasionally you'll want to run `deno cache .` to make sure that all the libraries you use in your Val Town project are installed locally.